Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Related Work

 \section{Related Work}

-With the advent of LLMs, UQ has become an urgent research problem in NLP.
-As previously mentioned, this area not only offers promising practical benefits, but it also presents several intriguing research challenges.
-The majority of methods for UQ of LLM generations has been unsupervised, with few recently-proposed supervised methods.
+The majority of the methods for UQ for LLMs have been unsupervised, with only a few supervised approaches proposed more recently.

-\paragraph{Unsupervised UQ methods.} Several methods adapt information-based UQ techniques by aggregating logits of generated tokens in various ways. \citet{fomicheva-etal-2020-unsupervised} experimented with perplexity and mean token entropy for MT quality estimation. \citet{takayama-arase-2019-relevant} adapted point-wise mutual information (PMI), and~\citet{van-der-poel-etal-2022-mutual} extended this approach to conditional PMI.
-The advantages of these techniques are their simplicity, usually minimal computational overhead, and robust performance.
-A well-known approach to UQ in general is ensembling~\cite{NIPS2017_9ef2ed4b} and Monte Carlo (MC) dropout~\cite{gal2016dropout}. \citet{malinin2020uncertainty} and~\citet{fomicheva-etal-2020-unsupervised} adapted it to sequence generation problems.
-In this category, lexical similarity~\citep{fomicheva-etal-2020-unsupervised} is a very competitive baseline that can be applied to black-box models (without any access to logits or internal model representations).
+\ecoparagraph{Unsupervised UQ methods.} One of the most straightforward approaches to UQ is information-based methods \cite{fomicheva-etal-2020-unsupervised,fadeeva-etal-2023-lm}.
+These methods rely on probability distributions estimated by LLMs for individual tokens, which are then aggregated into uncertainty scores.
+A key limitation, however, is that these distributions conflate uncertainties from multiple sources, some of which are irrelevant for assessing generation quality. \citet{fadeeva2024fact} addressed this issue by reducing such sources of uncertainty through probability distribution renormalization.

-The problem of multiple correct generations was explicitly addressed in~\cite{kuhn2023semantic,nikitin2024kernel,cheng-vlachos-2024-measuring} and in a series of black-box generation methods~\cite{lin2023generating}.
-The main idea is to sample multiple generations from an LLM, extract semantically equivalent clusters, and analyze the diversity of the generated meanings instead of the surface forms.
+Another major class of UQ methods is sampling-based~\citep{fomicheva-etal-2020-unsupervised,kuhn2023semantic,lin2023generating,nikitin2024kernel,cheng-vlachos-2024-measuring,zhang-etal-2024-luq,chen2024eigenscore}.
+The main idea is to generate multiple outputs from an LLM, group them into semantically equivalent clusters, and analyze the diversity of meanings rather than surface-level variations.
+This approach addresses one of the pivotal problems of UQ for LLMs -- multiple, or a potentially infinite number of correct answers with variable forms.

-\citet{fadeeva2024fact} addressed the problem of multiple sources of uncertainty present in the LLM probability distribution that are irrelevant for hallucination detection and fact-checking.
-In addition to dealing with multiple correct generations, they also suggested mitigating the influence of the uncertainty related to the type of generated claims.
+Density-based methods quantify uncertainty by measuring distances from a reference distribution in the model’s hidden space. \citet{vazhentsev-etal-2023-efficient} applied the Mahalanobis distance to sequence-to-sequence models for out-of-distribution detection, and \citet{ren2023outofdistribution} extended this approach to selective generation by combining it with probability-based measures.

+\citet{moskvoretskii2025adaptive} addressed the sources of uncertainty in LLMs arising from retrieved context, focusing on determining whether RAG should be used, while \citet{jellybell} examined how to identify the most suitable context for a given query.